brillout/goldpage/docs/readme.template.md

 ## !VAR BFA_APP

-!INLINE ./snippets/warning-advanced.md

 More at [BFA](/bfa.md)

 ## !VAR STATIC_WEBSITE

-!INLINE ./snippets/warning-advanced.md

-A static website is like a SPA/MPA but where
+!INLINE ./snippets/app-type-intro.md a static website
+then:
+- Set `renderHtmlAtBuildTime: true` to all your page configs.
+(We explain `renderHtmlAtBuildTime` at !VAR|LINK RENDER_WHEN.)

-If you set `renderHtmlAtBuildTime: true` to all your page configs, then your entire browser-side code is generated at built-time.
+By setting `renderHtmlAtBuildTime: true` to all your page configs, all browser-side code and assets are generated at built-time.

-This means that no Node.js server is required to serve your frontend.
+This means that no Node.js server is required to serve your frontend and you can deploy your frontend using a static host such as [Netlify](https://www.netlify.com/),

-If you don't need the Node.js server beyond serving your browser-side code then your app is essentially just a collection of static assets for the browser.
-Your app is then what is commonly called a "static website".

-You can deploy a static website using a static host such as [Netlify](https://www.netlify.com/),
 [Amazon S3](https://aws.amazon.com/s3/), or
 [GitHub Pages](https://pages.github.com/).

 To deploy,
-simply run `$ ssr-coin build`
+simply run `$ goldpage build`
-(or better `npm run build` where `require('./package.json').scripts.build === 'ssr-coin build'`) and copy the directory `.build/browser/`
+(or better: `npm run build` while `require('./package.json').scripts.build === 'goldpage build'`) and deploy the directory `.build/browser/`
-(which is the directory that contains the browser assets) to your static host.
+(this is the directory that contains all browser assets) to your static host.

+(FYI, a static website is what you get when you use Gastby.)

 !INLINE ./snippets/section-footer.md #readme